manuelbieh/react-book/basics/jsx-an-introduction.md

 You can usually just put your JSX in parentheses without problem.
 Many people actually prefer this practice as all JSX is uniformly treated the same way, but only multi-line JSX actually requires parentheses.

-If an **expression** instead of a **string** should be used inside our props \(as in the example "Ternary Operator as a value of a prop"\), we should use braces \("{" and "}"\).
+If an **expression** instead of a **string** should be used inside our props \(as in the example "Ternary Operator as a value of a prop"\), we should use curly brackets \("{" and "}"\).
 These indicate to React that an expression is contained within them as opposed to a plain string which would be indicated by single or double quotes.

 {% hint style="warning" %}
 For each object, **two** opening and closing braces need to be used.
 The outer braces introduce the expression whereas the inner ones represent the braces of the object contained within.